Knowledge: da’at. noun. (Strong’s 1847)

 A child, from the line of Jesse, would conquer death (the sting of a snake) bring complete peace, and from this the entire world would fully know God.

 Isaiah also expressed that by the Messiah would be a sacrifice, knowingly taking on our sins upon Himself:

 But YHWH was pleased to crush Him [Messiah], putting Him to grief.
 If He would render Himself as a guilt offering, He will see His offspring, He will prolong His days, and the good pleasure of YHWH will prosper in His hand.
 As a result of the anguish of His soul, He will see it and be satisfied.
 By His knowledge [b-da’tow] the Righteous One, My Servant, will justify the many, as He will bear their iniquities.

 Knowledge sometimes comes at a price.
 Perhaps we should be grateful that we don’t know all that is to come.
 Jesus knew.
 He knew everything that would happen to him… and it was costly.

 Jesus (Yeshua), knew He had to leave the world behind.
-His career on this planet as a teacher was finished.
-He had taught all He needed to… and we have access to those full teachings.
-One of those teachings focuses in on the importance of knowledge.
-Quoting Isaiah 6:9-10 Yeshua explains why he talks in parables:
+His career on this planet as a teacher in situ was finished.
+He had taught all He needed to… and, wonderfully, we have access to those teachings.
+One of those teachings focused in on the importance of knowledge.
+Quoting Isaiah 6:9-10 Yeshua explained why he talked in parables:

 Then the disciples came to Jesus and asked, “Why do You speak to the people in parables?”